Pyramid (game show): Main game

 Charles Siebert uses pantomime to describe "lasso" on The $25,000 Pyramid in 1982.

-At the beginning of the game, the teams are shown six categories.
-Once the category is chosen, its exact meaning is given unless there is a bonus element that requires obscuring the category.
-One member of the team is then given a list of words or phrases that fit the category (displayed on a monitor before that team member), and must describe each to their partner within a time limit.
+At the beginning of the game, the host reads off six categories from which the team in control picks.
+These denote the common subject of a series of words or phrases to be described within that category, and usually take the form of wordplay (such as "Playing footsie" leading to a category of "things you do with your feet").
+One member of the team is then displayed one word or phrase at a time on a monitor, and must describe each to their partner within a time limit.
 The team member giving the clues may use verbal clues that do not contain any part of the answer (for example, using "high up" for "height"), as well as non-verbal clues such as gestures.
 One point is scored for each item correctly guessed, and words for which illegal clues are given are eliminated from play.
-The clue giver may also choose to pass on a word; while a point is still awarded for any word correctly guessed after passing, no further clues may be given on a passed word unless there is time remaining after all other words have been guessed.
+The clue giver may also choose to pass on a word; while a point is still awarded for any word correctly guessed after passing, no further clues may be given on a passed word unless time remains after all other words are guessed.
 All versions of the show feature a maximum of seven words and a 30-second time limit for each category, except for the 2002-04 version, which used six words and 20 seconds.

 Three rounds are played, with each team playing one category per round until all six have been played or one team has attained an insurmountable lead, whichever comes first.
 Teams decide which member will give and receive for the first round; the roles are reversed for the second, and they again choose for the third.

 In versions prior to the 2010s, tie scores were broken by an additional round of gameplay.
 The team that scored the tying point was offered a choice of two different letters of the alphabet.
-That team then played a list of seven words beginning with that letter, after which the opposing team played words beginning with the other letter.
+That team then played seven words beginning with that letter, after which the opposing team played words beginning with the other letter.
 The tie was then broken by whichever team scored more points or, if both teams solved all seven words, whichever team did so in a shorter amount of time.
 The 2016 version breaks ties by whichever team achieved their score in the shorter total time.

 The winning team proceeds to the show's bonus round, known as the Winner's Circle.
 Once this round is completed, a second main game is played with the celebrities switching teams and a new set of six categories.
 The winners of this game play the second and final Winner's Circle of the episode.